sandialabs/OWENS.jl/README.md

 ## Installation
 For Julia 1.11+.
-For new Julia users, developer install, and those wishing to use Julia 1.10 and below, see the In-Depth Installation page in the docs.
+If dependency resolution reports that `OWENSOpenFASTWrappers` has no known versions, use the URL-dependency fallback on the In-Depth Installation page.

 ```julia
 using Pkg